JPacy/air-quality-monitor-raspberrypi/README.md

 ### Grafana
 The data that is stored in our database gets queried using Grafana, which is an open-source analytics and interactive visualization web-application.
 This makes visualisation of the data possible in a graph.

+### LED indicator
+The prototype also has 3 LED indicators.
+These LED's will light up depending on the CO2 level in the air.
+The LED will be green if the air has a CO2 concentration less than 1000 ppm, yellow if the CO2 concentration is less than 2000 but above 1000 and finally red if the CO2 concentration is above 2000 ppm.

 ![](https://github.com/JPacy/air-quality-monitor-raspberrypi/blob/main/air-monitor-grafana-dashboard.png)

 ### Prototype